 Although the message of the IPCC released at the beginning of August wasn’t a surprise compared to that of 2013- its contents are still very unsettling.

-Meaning: unless we all commit to immediate, rapid, and large-scale reductions in greenhouse gas emissions, limiting warming to close to 1.5°C or even 2°C won’t be reachable anymore.
+Unless we all commit to immediate, rapid, and large-scale reductions in greenhouse gas emissions.
+Limiting global warming to close to 1.5°C or even 2°C won’t be reachable anymore.

-Yes- it all doesn’t sound very hopeful.
-And it may even seem late to still start with climate action as a business- however, it’s not too late.
+It doesn’t sound very hopeful.
+And even seems late to still start with climate action as a business- but, it’s not too late.

 Drastic reduction measures are necessary

 This report- in which 234 scientists analyzed 14,000+ climate research papers- also shows us where we should focus our actions to limit the intensity of these changes.

 The IPCC report, yet again, highlights the role of greenhouse gas emissions (GHG) for our current critical situation.
 More specifically, it shows that greenhouse gas emissions are responsible for at least 1.1 °C of warming since 1850-1900(!!).

 This means that over the next 20 years, our global temperature is expected to reach and/or most likely will exceed the 1.5°C of warming.
 Even if we manage to immediately quit using fossil fuels- the carbon currently present (and it’s long-lived nature) will continue to warm the planet for a while.
 The longer we wait, the more challenging it becomes to meet the 1.5°C-2°C limit.